-To ensure continued efficient operation of the appliance it is recommended that it is checked and serviced at regular intervals.
+To ensure continued efficient operation of the appliance it is recommended that it is checked and serviced, if necessary, at regular intervals.
 The frequency of servicing will depend upon the particular installation and usage but in general once per year should be adequate.
 It is law that any service work should be carried out by Corgi registered personnel.

 - 1. Clean burner and combustion chamber.

-- 2. Check pilot and burner gas supply.
+- 2. Check pilot and burner gas supply

-- 3. Check condition of ignition sensing probe.
+- 3. Check condition of sensing probe.

 - 4. Check boiler pipework joints for leaks.

 - 5. Check condensate pipework for leaks.

-- 6. Check heat exchangers, flue and air duct are clear of any obstruction, and not leaking.
+6. Check heat exchangers, flue and air duct are clear of any obstruction, and not leaking.

-- 7. Check the Fan.

-- Check and clear the condensate exit on the secondary heat exchanger by removing the Condensate Outlet and the Inspection Cover (Fig. 15).
+7. Check and clear the condensate exit on the secondary heat exchanger.

-- 9. Check and clear the condensate syphon.
+8. Check and clear the condensate syphon.